Singing Confidence: How to get confident in your singing

 Why Breathing Isn’t Your Problem

-The most common self-assessment I hear from people discussing their own voice and who want to improve their singing, by far, is:
+As a vocal coach, I hear a lot of very similar comments from singers and aspiring singers.
+In my many years of teaching singing, the most common self-assessment I hear from people discussing their own voice and who want to improve their singing, by far, is:

 “I think I’m doing a good job, I just need to work on my breathing